- Prep in 10 minutes

 Make this once and I promise you will forget you ever knew of anything else.
 Rich in proper tomato flavours this is the ultimate chip dipper, steak sauce or accompaniment to whatever takes your fancy.
 Oh and there’s the added bonus that by doing it yourself the salt content comes down from 152 mg per tablespoon to just 3mg and the sugar content is also halved!

-- Now this bit is optional but I thoroughly recommend it.
+Now this bit is optional but I thoroughly recommend it.
 Take 2 long pieces of kitchen foil and create a chimney, you need to be able to get a wooden spoon in to stir whilst also allowing the steam to escape but you’re trying to prevent tomato spattering up your kitchen wall.
-See the picture for a general idea.

 Leave to reduce to a sticky sauce for about 30-40 minutes, stirring every 10 minutes or so, you might need to stir more frequently towards the end of cooking to prevent any sticking to the bottom.